ivoras/goestimators/README.md

 This algorithm was implemented from scratch, mostly by reading the [Wikipedia article](https://en.wikipedia.org/wiki/Bloom_filter).
 It uses the Murmur3 function for the 64-bit hash implementation.

 For performance reasons, there are only two supported Bloom filter sizes: 256-bit, and 65536-bit.
-Sizing the Bloom filter is very tricky.
-As a rule of thumb, a N-bit Bloom filter can hold at most N distinct items in it (assuming a perfect hashing function, which it's not).